Imbalanced classification: a paradigm-based review: Discussion

 \section{Discussion}

-In this paper, we review the imbalanced classification with an objective-oriented view.
-The main message from the review is that there is no single best approach to imbalanced classification.
-The optimal choice for resampling techniques and base classification methods highly depend on the classification objectives, evaluation metric, as well as the severity of imbalanceness (imbalance ratio).
+In this paper, we review the imbalanced classification with a paradigm-based view.
+In addition to the few take-away messages we offered in the simulation section, the main message from the review is that there is no single best approach to imbalanced classification.
+The optimal choice for resampling techniques and base classification methods highly depends on the classification paradigms, evaluation metric, as well as the severity of imbalancedness (imbalance ratio).

-Admitted, we only considered a selective list of resampling techniques and base classification methods.
+Admittedly, we only considered a selective list of resampling techniques and base classification methods.
 There are many other combinations that are worth further consideration.
-In addition, we presented results from two data generation processes, which could be unrepresentative for specific applications.
-We suggest practitioners to adapt our analysis process for evaluating different choices for imbalanced classification to align with their data generation mechanism.
+In addition, we presented results from two simulated data generation processes as well as a real data set, which could be unrepresentative for specific applications.
+We suggest practitioners adapt our analysis process for evaluating different choices for imbalanced classification to align with their data generation mechanism.

+Furthermore, in our numerical experiments, all base classification methods were applied using the corresponding R-packages with their default parameters.
+Note that although we didn't tune the parameters due to the already-extensive simulation settings, it is well known that parameter tuning could further improve the performance of a classifier in certain situation.
+For example, the parameter $k$ in SMOTE \cite{chawla2002smote} can be selected via cross-validation.
+We leave a systematic study of the impact of parameter tuning on imbalanced classification as a future research topic.

 Lastly, we focused on binary classification throughout the review.
 We expect similar interpretations and conclusions from multi-class imbalanced classification.